 We will also continue to support the personal digital skills of practitioners within the sector via our online courses which work to improve your personal digital skills and help to apply those in our in your teaching and learning.
 We offer a variety of courses which are available to access for free.

-A grants programme has been launched for FE and skills providers to explore how students and staff can work together in their understanding and use of technologies for learning.
-Find out more about the programme and how to apply on the webpage.
+A Student-staff partnerships grants programme was launched in December 2018 for FE and skills providers to explore how students and staff can work together in their understanding and use of technologies for learning.
+Find out more about the programme on the Strategic Development Network (SDN) website.

 For more information about our EdTech/ Digital Skills offer, please contact email@example.com.